suriyadeepan/suriyadeepan.github.io/_posts/2020-01-13-advanced-pandas.markdown

 ## Ranking and Sorting

-During data analysis we'll be interested in ranking entries in the data frame based on a variable of our choice.
+During data analysis, we'll be interested in ranking entries in the data frame based on a variable of our choice.
 Looking at the extremes in the housing market might reveal interesting patterns.
 In the example below, we rank the housing entries based on their market price.